zramsay/eris-cli/docs/tutorials/getting-started.md

     ```bash
     eris services stop compilers
     ```
+    **N.B.** on version >0.16.0, the local compiler is used by default

-[^7]: If you are on Ubuntu 14.04 LTS, the version of NPM which will likely be installed will create an error when installing eris-contracts.
+[^6]: If you are on Ubuntu 14.04 LTS, the version of NPM which will likely be installed will create an error when installing eris-contracts.
 Please see the [fix here](https://github.com/eris-ltd/eris-contracts.js#installation).

-[^8]: If you are behind a firewall then you may need to let npm know about your proxy.
+[^7]: If you are behind a firewall then you may need to let npm know about your proxy.
 To do that add a line to your ~/.npmrc:

     ```
     proxy=http://myproxy.com
     ```

-[^9]: If you get an error which looks like this:
+[^8]: If you get an error which looks like this:

     ```irc
     > bufferutil@1.2.1 install /root/.eris/apps/idi/node_modules/bufferutil